• Home

 Disclosure: This post may contain affiliate links to Amazon and/or Etsy, which means that I may earn a small commission from some of the links in this post.
 Please see our Disclosure Page for more information.

 This is the egg and sausage casserole I make every year.
 It’s quick & easy.
-I put it together the night before and slip it into the oven Christmas morning.
+I put it together the night before and slipped it into the oven Christmas morning.
+The recipe can be found at The Bakermama

 breakfast enchiladas with ham

-Breakfast enchiladas with ham – prep these the night before with your favorite omelet fillings -it’s topped with eggs & cheese – recipe here
+Breakfast enchiladas with ham – prep these the night before with your favorite omelet fillings -it’s topped with eggs & cheese – recipe at Inspired Taste

 Christmas tree made from cinnamon rolls | Easy Christmas Breakfast Ideas

-Christmas tree cinnamon rolls made with store bought rolls.
-Recipe here
+Christmas tree cinnamon rolls made with store-bought rolls by Duke and Dutchesses

 Santa pancake | Easy Christmas Breakfast Ideas

-How cute is this !
+How cute is this?!
 The little kids would love this.
-Mr. Snowman pancake – tutorial at Tip Junkie here
+Mr. Snowman pancake – tutorial at Tip Junkie

 easy Christmas Breakfast Ideas